Henri Chopin

 Chopin’s interest in concepts of value, meaning, order and disorder can be traced back to his experiences during the war.
 In 1940, when the German army advanced in France, his family fled from Paris to the south, where they were then captured and held in a forced labour camp in Olomouc, now a part of the Czech Republic.
 After escaping the camp at the age of twenty, the Germans soon recaptured Chopin, who sent him on a “death march” between eastern Prussia and the Lithuanian border.

-Having miraculously survived, Chopin’s experience on the death march had an irrevocable impact on his art.
-He had listened to the voices of his fellow marchers, sounds which permeate and reverberate in his oeuvre.
 In the 1950s, he became a pioneer in sound poetry, experimenting with his own breaths and cries.
-Chopin saw no limits to his practice, at one point swallowing a microphone in order to record the sounds and movements of his body.
-By using modern-age technology, Chopin sought to access the primality of communication, deconstruct communication as we know it, and experiment with communication beyond its symbolic meaning.
-The tape recorder makes the inaudible audible, while the typewriter, with its repetitious typescript, displays the pure, pre-symbolic form of letters and words.
-In this way, Chopin simultaneously merges the pure and visceral with the mechanical.
+Chopin saw no limits to his practice, at one point swallowing a microphone to record the sounds and movements of his body.
+Using modern-age technology, Chopin sought to access the primality of communication, deconstruct communication as we know it, and experiment with communication beyond its symbolic meaning.
+This way, Chopin simultaneously merges the pure and visceral with the mechanical.
 He explores the unexplored spaces that lie behind language and communication.
+During the 1980s, the artist spent time in Naples collaborating on publications with Giuseppe Morra, founder of the Fondazione Morra, a leading contemporary art institution.

 Selected Exhibitions